rerun-io/rerun/design/space_views.md

 We do *not* expect this to be a common workflow, but more of a last resort / highest level extensibility hooks.

-These user defined Space Views have no limitations over built-in Space Views and are able to completely reimplement existing Space Views if desired.
+These user defined Views have no limitations over built-in Views and are able to completely reimplement existing Views if desired.

 In the future A more common extension point will be to add custom systems to an existing Space View emitting re_renderer drawables.